pixfizz/pixfizz-knowledge/22_OPTION_VARIANT_RENDERING.md

 - `option.custom.custom_script` (inline scripts—dangerous but real)

 That’s the set that needs to be “muscle memory” when debugging option rendering in Shopper.

+---

+## Changelog
+- 2026-06-19: Added section 4.8 `toggle` selector (2-value animated CSS-only switch on `product/px-options`), including the `toggle_hide_labels` bare-switch option, guard/fallback behavior, and primary-colour sourcing.
+Added cart-context note (7) that toggle is product-page only.
+Added `toggle` and `toggle_hide_labels` to the recognize-and-document list (8).